Bike Trails on the West Coast

 Te Ara a Waiau Cycleway (Grade 1)

 Ride from Fox Glacier town through the Fox Glacier valley through vibrant native forest.
-The trail ends at the Glacier car park.
+The trail starts from the south end of the Fox River bridge.
 Return the same way taking approximately 1 hour.
-[UPDATE: this trail is currently closed – see9 Best Walks in Fox Glacier for more information].

 Cattle Track (Grade 5) [CLOSED TO CYCLISTS]